matthiasprobst/h5RDMtoolbox/docs/index.rst

 Installation
 ------------
-The repository requires python 3.8. or higher.
+The repository requires python 3.8. or higher (tested for 3.8 and 3.9).

 Install from source from github: